vitoco84/ml-stock-sent/README.md

 ## 📝 TODO

-- [ ] Impl CNN, Stacking and LSTM
-- [ ] Train One Model wo Sent but with more Data
 - [ ] Transfer Learning and Fine-Tuning
 - [ ] Write **academic-style report** (thesis-like)
 - [ ] Prepare **PowerPoint** presentation